Magnetic Resonance Imaging in Obstructive Sleep Apnea

 uvula length, avoiding the need for additional soft palate surgery.

 Intervention: Tonsillectomy will be performed as standard of care, in patients who would be

 undergoing said surgery regardless of study.
 Study intervention includes multiple home sleep

 studies to determine effect of tonsillectomy in impacting symptoms of sleep apnea.

-Study Population: Inclusion criteria: Subjects must be at least 18 years old, have
+Study Population: Inclusion criteria: Subjects must be at least 18 years old, have documented

-nasal obstruction.
+obstruction.
 The subjects will serve as their own control.

 Methods and Follow Up: This two-center prospective study will include evaluation of